Schizophrenia Treatment Center

 Individual Psychotherapy

-Individual psychotherapy is one of the most basic forms of therapy used for different mental disorders.
+Individual psychotherapy is one of the most basic forms of therapy of schizophrenia also used for different mental disorders.
 In these sessions, you’ll be in one-on-one sessions with your therapist, discussing your symptoms, thoughts, and behaviors.

 Psychosocial Therapy to Treat Schizophrenia